-Name Description Default microej.testsuite.cc.exclu d &amp;atlless e classes excluded from the code coverage analysis.
-Not set microej.testsuite.properti es/Madacctanicsipadopoderty is set to true, the code coverage analysis is dis- Not set abled. test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
-Empty string (no test) test.run.failonerror When this property is set to true, the build fails if an error is raised. true test.run.includes.pattern Pattern of classes included in the test suite execution. / (all ' tests) skip.test When this property is set (any value), the tests are not executed.
-Not set
+Name Description Default microej.testsuite.cc.exclu deatlassef classes excluded from the code coverage anal- Not set ysis. microej.testsuite.properti es\Ms\Gencthickipratpedrty is set to true, the code coverage anal- ysis is enabled. true cc.src.folders Path to the folders containing the Java sources used for Not set code coverage analysis. microej.testsuite.verbose When this property is set to true, the verbose trace level is enabled. false test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
+Empty string (no test) test.run.failonerror When this property is set to true, the build fails if an error is raised. true test.run.includes.pattern Pattern of classes included in the test suite execution. , , , , , , , / (all tests) skip.test When this property is set (any value), the tests are not ex- Not set ecuted.